 Equipment & Supplies

 Swim Diapers: Reusable swim diapers are REQUIRED for all children under 5 years of age – even if potty-trained.
 Acceptable swim diapers: Reusable, cloth swim diapers with snug-fitting elastic around the waist and legs.
+Acceptable brands are Green Sprouts, iPlay, and Splash About’s Happy Nappy.
 Unacceptable swim diapers: disposable diapers, wraparound diapers, and diapers with ties, velcro, or wide-spaced snaps.
-See examples at our online store.
+Visit our online store.

 Goggles: Clear lens goggles (so your child can see you) are REQUIRED for all parents participating in WaterBabies (Parent-Tot) classes.
 Goggles are also REQUIRED for all children in WaterBabies 2 (18-36 mos) and higher level classes.

-Swim Caps: REQUIRED for anyone (parents or children) with hair below their ears.
+Swim Caps: Highly recommended for anyone (parents or children) with hair below their ears.

 Towels: Don’t forget to bring your own towels.

-Swim Fins: Floating fins or zoomers are REQUIRED for children in WaterKids 6 or higher.
+Swim Fins: Floating fins or Zoomers are REQUIRED for children in WaterKids 5 or higher.
 These should be labeled with your child’s name.

 Basic Guidelines & Pool Etiquette